ronny130286/ioBroker.ankersolix2/README.md

 Integrade Anker Solix 2

+## Description

+This project is derived from https://github.com/tomquist/solix2mqtt and brings information from the anker api directly into ioBroker.

+## Config

+1. Create a familie-account in anker app and add it to your main-account
+2. install the adapter
+3. go to adapter setting and set your credentials
+4. at first time, pleas use a high poll time (180sec), so you have enought time to stop the adapter if everything goes wrong.
+   Normally you can see in logfile that you have an site_id and you got the message: Published.

+## Helps

+If you have errors like 401, than please check you credentials.
+If you have erros again and cant login, stop the adapter and delete the session.data under the iobroker-data/ankersolix2.0 (e.g. /opt/iobroker/iobroker-data/ankersolix2/), after this start adapter again.

 ## Changelog

 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

 ### 0.0.2-alpha.0 (2024-09-20)

 -   (ronny130286) initial release